microsoft/vscode-cpptools/Extension/readme.developer.md

 ### `yarn show`
-> #### `yarn show` - shows the files in the repository that are untracked and .gitignored This shows the files in the repository that are not tracked (ie, not in .git) and are ignored by `git` This will not show untracked files that are not ignored (ie, new files that you could add to the repository)
+> #### `yarn show` - shows the files in the repository that are untracked and .gitignored This shows the files in the repository that are not tracked (i.e. not in .git) and are ignored by `git` This will not show untracked files that are not ignored (i.e. new files that you could add to the repository)

 > #### `yarn show new` - shows new files that are not git ignored